 Melatonin (3 mg)- So not only did I enjoy using melatonin for sleep, but there is also some benefits for fertility as well.
 Research has found that the implantation rates for people with PCOS is higher when supplementing with melatonin.

 Magnesium (100-200 mg) – So this was solely for sleep and not so much for fertility, but of course, I do believe that better sleep was essential to my successful cycle, as all of the ones that ended in miscarriage took place while I was in the deep dark pits of insomnia.
 So magnesium activates the parasympathetic nervous system which is responsible for making you calm and relaxed.
 It also binds GABA receptors which helps to quiet down nerve activity.

-Acupuncture twice daily – Since my main fertility issue was that my lining didn’t seem to thicken, there is some evidence that acupuncture can help improve pregnancy rates, embryo transfer rates, and endometrium thickness.
+Acupuncture twice weekly – Since my main fertility issue was that my lining didn’t seem to thicken, there is some evidence that acupuncture can help improve pregnancy rates, embryo transfer rates, and endometrium thickness.
 It also is kind of like forced meditation for an hour, so if for no other reason, it did help me relax throughout an otherwise stressful process.

 Gentle exercise – For this cycle, I really toned down my exercise routine.
 I stopped any cardio, and dropped the weights down.
 So if I was used to bench pressing 25 lb weights, I went down to 15 lbs.
 Now I’m up to 20 lbs, and I’ll probably stick here for the duration of my pregnancy and pick it back up when I feel I’m ready postpartum.
 I really didn’t want to increase my heart rate too much and I didn’t want to spike my cortisol as high cortisol has been associated with infertility.